 - Your annual turnover is less than €20,000.
 On the website of the Dutch Tax and Customs Administration you can read more on how to estimate your turnover (in Dutch).

 - From 1 January legal entities are also eligible for the new Small Businesses Scheme.

 Read more about the differences between the old and new Small Businesses Scheme (in Dutch).

 How to apply?

-If you want to register for the new small business scheme (in Dutch) for 2020, you have to fill in the following form (in Dutch) and return it to the Tax and Customs Administration by 20 November 2019 at the latest.
+If you want to register for the small businesses scheme (in Dutch), you have to fill in the following form (in Dutch) and return it to the Tax and Customs Administration 4 weeks before the next quarter at the latest.

 - Send invoices.
 If you do send invoices you are not allowed to add VAT.
 Should you do so you will lose your exemption.